Chapter 25

 21 … The King of Sodom wanted the people for himself and offered Abram all the material spoils from the war.

-23 … Abram did not want to beholding to the King.
+22-23 … Abram did not want to be beholding to the King.
 He wanted to completely rely upon God for his provisions.
-Hence, Abram did not take spoils from the war for his own personnel gain.
+Hence, Abram, in accordance with his prayer, did not take spoils from the war for his own personnel gain.

-24 … Abram only requested that the people be given what belonged to them.
+24 … Abram only requested the people be given what belonged to them.

 To find what Abram reaped from his sowing to the Spirit, let us read from,